espocrm/documentation/docs/administration/webhooks.md

 ## Debugging

 Queues are stored in two database tables: `webhook_queue_item` and `webhook_event_queue_item`.
-Webhook Queue Items are avaliabe from the UI at Administration > Webhooks > menu in the top-right corner > Webhook Queue Items.
+Webhook Queue Items are available from the UI at Administration > Webhooks > menu in the top-right corner > Webhook Queue Items.

 You can enable [debug mode](troubleshooting.md#debug-mode) to see more details in the log.